yunkunrao/tendermint.com/content/intro/getting-started/first-abci-app.md

 The application should echo `hello` and give you some information about itself.

-A ABCI application must provide two things:
+An ABCI application must provide two things:

   - a socket server
   - a handler for ABCI messages